01 of 07

 Lake Anna State Park

 Activity at Lake Anna State Park centers around the 13,000-acre lake.
-The park has a guarded swimming beach, a children’s play area, a boat ramp, a food concession stand, a bathhouse, rental cabins, camping, hiking trails, and picnic areas.
-Lake Anna is one of the largest lakes in Virginia and is about 2 hours southwest of Washington DC.Continue to 8 of 8 below.
+The park has a guarded swimming beach available for a fee, along with a children’s play area, a boat ramp, a food concession stand, a bathhouse, rental cabins, camping, hiking trails, and picnic areas.
+Lake Anna is one of the largest lakes in Virginia and is about 2 hours southwest of Washington DC.Continue to 7 of 7 below.

-Lake Arrowhead is a 39-acre lake near Luray, Virginia that is owned by the Town of Luray and the Virginia Department of Game and Inland Fisheries.
-The lake is the focal point of Lake Arrowhead Recreation area and is a prime spot for fishing and boating and has a white sand beach for swimming.
+Lake Arrowhead is a 34-acre lake in beautiful Shenandoah Valley near popular day trip destination Skyline Drive.
+The lake is a prime spot for fishing and boating and has a white sand beach for swimming with an admission fee priced at $2-$3.
 Two miles of hiking trails take visitors through wooded areas with one trail that circles the entire lake.
 There are picnic shelters, playground areas, and handicapped-accessible restrooms.
-Paddle boats and canoes are available for rent.